 In addition, what type of theme will help you attract attendees?
 Consider how your theme will impact the marketing, decor, and entertainment for your event.

 5. Set the Time, Date, & Location

 Consider your audience and theme carefully as you choose a time and location for your event.
-Be sure to check local event listings and sports schedules to make sure your event does not conflict with another activity your target audience will be attending.
+After that, be sure to check local event listings and sports schedules to make sure your event does not conflict with another activity your target audience will be attending.
 When selecting a venue, think about travel times to the location, availability of public transportation, parking, and the fit with your theme.

 6. Define Your Event Schedule

 Tell attendees what to expect at your event.
 Will there be entertainment or scheduled activities?
 Will they have free time to network or chat with fellow attendees?
 Create a schedule outline that you can share with attendees before and after they sign up.